Job Title WorldWise Global Schools (WWGS) Education Officer

 WWGS provides teacher training, grant funding, curriculum resources and guidance to support and encourage post-primary schools to engage in Global Citizenship Education.
 WWGS is an Irish Aid funded programme implemented through a consortium comprising Self Help Africa, Concern Worldwide and the Curriculum Development Unit of the City of Dublin Education and Training Board.

-The Education Officer (EO) for the Munster region will have primary responsibility for supporting and coordinating WWGS schools in Munster, in increasing the scope and quality of GCE in their schools, along with attracting new schools in Munster to engage with the WWGS programme The EO will support the development of in-school strategies for DE (using the Global Passport Framework).
+The Education Officer (EO) based in Galway will have primary responsibility for supporting and coordinating WWGS schools in Connacht, in increasing the scope and quality of GCE in their schools, along with attracting new schools in Connacht to engage with the WWGS programme.
+The EO will support the development of in-school strategies for DE (using the Global Passport Framework).

-S/he will play a key role in supporting schools and school clusters (Munster Region) to effectively utilise all available WWGS supports, and in monitoring the progress of schools and their GCE programme.
+S/he will play a key role in supporting schools and school clusters (Connacht Region) to effectively utilise all available WWGS supports, and in monitoring the progress of schools and their GCE programme.

 The EO will provide Continuous Professional Development (CPD) opportunities for schools, through design and delivery, ensuring that schools are equipped to engage in quality Global Citizenship Education through in-school (one-to-one teacher support, and whole-staff training) along with national/regional CPD.

 The EO will assist in monitoring the progress of the WWGS programme towards meeting its overall strategic aim and objectives, and contribute towards twice annual reporting requirements to Irish Aid.
 The capturing and sharing of data to track the level of GCE engagement at post-primary level is of central importance for this role.

 The role requires excellent communication, organisational and interpersonal skills to work with a wide range of schools and stakeholders, and to collaborate effectively with other members of the WWGS team, as well as using own initiative.

 - Provision of support to approx. 50/60 school grantees (individual schools and school clusters)